ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 "Private key" while accessing the [web wallet](https://wallet.avax.network).
 (Private Key is the first option on the [web wallet](https://wallet.avax.network)).
-3. Move the test funds from the C-Chain to the P-Chain by clicking on the `Cross Chain` on the left side of the web wallet (more details can be found on the [this tutorial](https://support.avax.network/en/articles/6169872-how-to-make-a-cross-chain-transfer-in-the-avalanche-wallet)).
+3. Move the test funds from the C-Chain to the P-Chain by clicking on the `Cross Chain` on the left side of the web wallet (find more details on
+[this tutorial](https://support.avax.network/en/articles/6169872-how-to-make-a-cross-chain-transfer-in-the-avalanche-wallet)).

 After following these 3 steps, your test key should now have a balance on the P-Chain on `Fuji` Testnet.